Frequenty Asked Questions

 I need to create a resume and plan on using the library's word processing software to do so.
 How should I save my work?

 You may use your own preformatted 3.5” disks or a portable Universal Serial Bus (USB) device to save your files.
 Files cannot be saved or copied to the library's computers.
-You may also want to consider a free web-based service like Google Docs - your documents can be accessed/edited from any computer connected to the Internet; no storage device needed.
+You may also want to consider a free web-based service like Google Docs/Google Drive - your documents can be accessed/edited from any computer connected to the Internet; no storage device needed.

 Does the library keep a record of the websites I’ve visited?